 Comfort & Fit

-Once you slip on the Elite Pursuit, there's no denying this is a quality short.
+The Elite Pursuit is a solidly made short with reinforced seams that fits a cyclist like a glove.
+From the well-made six-panel design, the wide waistband and the longer length, there's no denying this is a quality short.
 The long legs offer compression, and the colored/reflective strips provide for visibility in low-light conditions.

 The wide waistband tames the tummy, keeping it securely fastened for the duration of the ride.
 Wide silicone bands around the thighs keep the shorts in place, while the extra width keeps the shorts from "squeezing" and preventing the "sausage thigh" look.